-What is the gastric sleeve?
+What is gastric sleeve bariatric weight loss surgery?
 How does gastric sleeve surgery work?
-Find out more about gastric sleeve and if it is the best weight loss option for you at Right Weigh.
+Find out more about gastric sleeve and if it is the best weight loss option for you.

-Gastric sleeve surgery (or gastric sleeve resection) is one of the newer types of weight loss surgery.
+Gastric sleeve surgery (or gastric sleeve resection) is one of the newer types of weight loss surgery and is steadily increasing in popularity.
+While the majority of weight loss surgery done in the beginning was gastric bypass, gastric sleeve is now becoming the most popular of the weight loss surgeries.
+In fact, in 2018 Grammy winning star Mariah Carey had gastric sleeve surgery to achieve weight loss.
 This bariatric surgery procedure is sometimes also referred to as sleeve gastrectomy, vertical sleeve gastrectomy, tube gastrectomy and laparoscopic sleeve gastrectomy.
 So how does the gastric sleeve work?

 Let's start out by discussing the basics of gastric sleeve surgery.
 During the gastric sleeve procedure, a bariatric surgeon removes about 85 percent of the stomach so that it takes the shape of a tube or sleeve.
 The operation is performed laparoscopically, meaning that the bariatric surgeon makes small incisions as opposed to one large incision.
 He or she inserts a viewing tube with a small camera (laparoscope) and other tiny instruments into these small incisions to remove part of the stomach.
 The tube-shaped stomach that is left is then sealed closed with staples.